-PBC Clerk weds 40 couples at free ceremony
+PBC clerk weds 40 couples at free ceremony

 Story Video: Click here

-The Palm Beach County clerk offered couples a unique, and free, way to get married today.
+The Palm Beach County clerk offered couples a unique, and free, way to get married on Valentine's Day.

-One of the luck couples told Newschannel Five they have been together for six years and once they saw the advertisement for the clerk's ceremony, they decided to sign up.
+One of the luck couples told NewsChannel 5 they have been together for six years and once they saw the advertisement for the clerk's ceremony, they decided to sign up.

 "It means a new beginning and a life changing step going forward.
 That means so much to us," said Susan Hart, a newlywed.